DHTMLX/gantt-docs/data/desktop/resource_management.md

 ###Grouping tasks by multiple resources

 In case you assign several resources to a task, tasks will be grouped by assigned resources.
 It means that a task assigned to two persons won't be duplicated for each of them.
 Instead it will be rendered once with both persons assigned to it.
+Note that grouped tasks will be sorted by the start date.

 ![Group resources](desktop/grouping_resources.png)

 {{sample 11_resources/08_resource_usage_groups.html}}

-If tasks in the loaded data set have several resources assigned to them, Gantt will create groups for them automatically.
+- If tasks in the loaded data set have several resources assigned to them, Gantt will create groups for them automatically.
+- For tasks without asssigned resources Gantt will create the default group Not assigned.
+In case there is such a group in the data set that is passed into the **groupBy()** method, it should have the *default:true* config specified to prevent automatic creation of a such a group.

 Resource view panel
 ------------------------